-When driving on HCAOG business, the employee should always obey the rules of the road and be courteous to other drivers and pedestrians.
+When driving on HCAOG business, the employee should always obey the rules of the road and be courteous to all road users, including but not limited to, other drivers, motorcyclists, bicyclists, and pedestrians.
 The employee may not drive on Agency business while under the influence of alcohol or drugs.
 For insurance purposes, the employee should notify the Executive Director or authorized immediately if they have received a D.U.I. conviction or have received a ticket for texting while driving.